-Allows you to assign some of your Contacts as your favorites, and quickly send messages to them.
+Allows you to assign some of your contacts as your favorites, and quickly send messages to them.

-- 1. Press , 5 kl , 3 dof from standby mode.

-- 2. Use to highlight the location you wish to store the Contact in.
+- 1. Press (MENU), 5 |kl , 3 def . - 2.
+Use to highlight the location you wish to store the contact in.

-- 3. Press Right Soft Key ☐

-Options to access an

-additional option.
-Press ☑

-to select Alert Reminder.
-Use

-1 to highlight Enable/

-Disable and press ☑.

-- 4. Press Assign to assign a Contact as one of your favorites.

-- On an existing My Circle entry: Press Left Soft Key

-Message to quickly send a text message or a picture message.
-Press Right Soft Key

-Options to access additional options.
+- 3. Press Right Soft Key Options to access an additional option.
+Press to select Alert Reminder.
+Use to highlight Enable/Disable and press . - 4.
+Press Assign to assign a contact as one of your favorites. - 5.
+On an existing My Circle entry: Press Left Soft Key Message to quickly send a text message or a picture message.
+Press Right Soft Key Options to access additional options.
 Use to select an option and press